commoncrawl/cc-pyspark/README.md

 1. spinning up the Spark cluster: [AWS EMR](https://aws.amazon.com/documentation/emr/) contains a ready-to-use Spark installation but you'll find multiple descriptions on the web how to deploy Spark on a cheap cluster of AWS spot instances.
 See also [launching Spark on a cluster](http://spark.apache.org/docs/latest/#launching-on-a-cluster).

-2. choose appropriate cluster-specific settings when [submitting jobs](http://spark.apache.org/docs/latest/submitting-applications.html) and also check for relevant command-line options (e.g., `--num_input_partitions` or `--num_output_partitions`) by running
+2. choose appropriate cluster-specific settings when [submitting jobs](http://spark.apache.org/docs/latest/submitting-applications.html) and also check for relevant command-line options (e.g., `--num_input_partitions` or `--num_output_partitions`, see below)

-  ./spark/bin/spark-submit ./server_count.py --help

 3. don't forget to deploy all dependencies in the cluster, see [advanced dependency management](http://spark.apache.org/docs/latest/submitting-applications.html#advanced-dependency-management)